dtcrout/tubuler/README.md

                -d '{"url": "[youtube_video_url]", "ydl_opts": {"outtmpl": "[path]/video.mp4"}}' "localhost:5000/download_video"
 ```

+where `[youtube_video_url]` is the link to the video you wish to download and `[path]` is a directory on your machine where you want to save the video.

+Before running the Flask app by itself, we need to create a Python virtual environment first by running `npm run deps`.
+This creates a virtual environment `venv/` where all Python dependencies are contained.
+The back-end is developed in Python using [PEP-8](https://www.python.org/dev/peps/pep-0008/) formatting.

 ### Building tubuler

-The Flask app needs to be made into an executable before packaging tubuler.
-In `src/pythonProcess.js`, we need to comment/uncomment lines so we use the exectuable instead of the Python code.
-The beginning of `createPythonProcess()` should look like this:
+To build tubuler, the Flask app needs to be made into an executable.
+To start, we need to comment/uncomment lines so we use the executable instead of the Python code.
+In `src/pythonProcess.js`, the beginning of `createPythonProcess()` should look like the following:

 ```
 // Run app using Python